-Sharing stories is essential in showing the impact of the Digital Sisters program and the work you do in your community.
-Sharing a story of a woman you are supporting will not only highlight the relevance of the program, it will also make it real, human and more relatable to others.
+Sharing stories is essential in showing the impact of the digital skills program you are part of and the work you do in your community.
+Sharing a story of a person you are supporting will not only highlight the relevance of the program, but it will also make it real, human and more relatable to others.